-Intermeted Deal Statistics D Integrated Bachelor/Masters Degree An extended programme, normally lasting four years, where a three year undergraduate curriculum leads directly into an integrated level M programme.
+Extenuating Circumstances Evidence submitted by a student to an Extenuating Circumstances Panel in explanation for absence from study, attendance, assessment or examination, or for poor performance in assessment, which an Award Board may, at its discretion and as the regulations for the award shall allow, take into account when considering a student's assessment profile.
+In Good Standing When a student is not in financial debt to the University or not being subject to any University disciplinary proceedings or proceedings relating to expulsion for academic reasons at the point specified.
+Integrated Bachelor/Masters Degree An extended programme, normally lasting four years, where a three year undergraduate curriculum leads directly into an integrated level M programme.
 Students are normally required to meet specified performance criteria as stated in the approved programme specification in order to progress to level M study.
-Latest Enrolment Point The last date on which a student may enrol for a module.
-It is notified to students by the faculty responsible for the module and is always before the deadline for the first assessment on the module.
-Masters Dissertation A particular form of project module at level M undertaken as the final part of a masters award Moderation The process by which assessment processes can be confirmed as being consistent across modules - examples of moderation include double marking, sampling Modular Programme An approved programme of study leading to an award within a named faculty's modular scheme.
+Interim Award A lower level award available to students who decide not to complete their award or who fail to achieve it, but who have achieved the credit requirement for the interim award.
+Moderation The process by which assessment processes can be confirmed as being consistent across modules - examples of moderation include double marking and sampling of assessment by the External Examiners.
+Modular Programme An approved programme of study leading to an award within a named faculty's modular scheme.

 Modular Scheme An approved undergraduate or postgraduate modular scheme managed by a named faculty which leads to one or more awards.
 Module The smallest sub-division of teaching and assessment for which credit is awarded within the University's Modular Framework.
 Modules are of different sizes and have correspondingly different credit values.
 Module Delivery Period The dates between which a module runs as specified in the University Calendar.
 Where the dates do not correspond to the University Calendar they will be specified by the faculty responsible for the module.
 Module Specification The approved and authoritative statement of the teaching, learning and assessment requirements for a module.
-Module specifications are published on the University Intranet.
+Module specifications are published on the University website.
 Named Award An award with a descriptor which has specified entry, curriculum and assessment requirements (e.g. BA (Hons) Historical Studies).
 It may have other requirements as described in the approved programme specification.
-Ordinances The Ordinances are authorised by the

-Board of Governors and provide the

-framework for the University's academic

-activity.
-The Ordinances are implemented

-through the Academic Regulations.
+Ordinances The Ordinances are authorised by the Board of Governors and provide the framework for the University's academic activity.
+The Ordinances are implemented through the Academic Regulations.

-Other Conditions/Other Means (of The completion of work for an assessment

-Assessment) other than under controlled conditions

-subject to meeting any stated deadline for

-submission of the work for assessment

-Placement A period of approved work, work

-experience or study in a host organisation

-approved by a faculty for this purpose.
-The

-duration of the placement may be up to 48

-weeks and may be a requirement for a

-named award.

-Placement Credit Credit awarded for a successfully

-completed placement which is not

-assessed under the University's Academic

-Regulations.
-Placement credit does not

-specify an academic level.

-Professional Practice Module A module which includes a requirement for

-assessment of professional competencies

-by an appropriately qualified practitioner

-and is normally undertaken by study and

-practice in a professional setting.

-Programme A programme is a degree scheme that

-- leads to a UWE award.

-Programme Specification The authoritative statement of the

-teaching, learning and assessment

-requirements for a programme leading to a

-University award.
-Approved programme

-specifications are published on the

-University Intranet.

-Project Module A module which has as its principal focus a

-project, dissertation or other form of

-individual or group study.

-Reassessment The opportunity to be exceptionally

-assessed in a module again as a new

-attempt

-Referral The opportunity to be assessed again in a

-module within a single attempt (i.e. a

-second opportunity)

-Registration The process by which students at the start

-- of each academic session confirm

-personal and financial details and confirm

-their ongoing membership of the University

-Sandwich Placement A period away from the University involving

-a work experience which is a requirement

-for a sandwich award.

-Standard Module The default type of module.
-Unless

-otherwise stated in the module
+Other Conditions/Other Means of Assessment The completion of work for an assessment other than under controlled conditions subject to meeting any stated deadline for submission of the work for assessment.
+Placement A period of approved work-based learning or study in a host organisation or institution approved by the University for this purpose, as defined in the requirements of a specific award.
+The word 'sandwich' is also sometimes used to describe placements.
+Placement Credit Where students are required only to complete a placement satisfactorily to pass, placement credit (referred to as P credit) is currently awarded.
+Placement credit defines the amount of credit achieved, but does not define a level.
+Professional Practice Module A module which includes a requirement for assessment of professional competencies by an appropriately qualified practitioner and is normally undertaken by study and practice in a professional setting.
+Programme A programme is a degree scheme that leads to a UWE award.
+Programme Specification The authoritative statement of the teaching, learning and assessment requirements for a programme leading to a University award.
+Approved programme specifications are published on the University website.
+Project Module A module which has as its principal focus a project, dissertation or other form of individual or group study.